Dowell-Lab/srworkshop/day10/worksheets/Day10_accessing_a_new_supercomputer.md

 ## How do I find out of my campus has a super computer?

+Google the name of your campus and one of the following: high performance computing, HPC, compute cluster, super computer, nodes.

+ 1) you will need an account to use it
+ 2) They may charge you for storage
+ 3) THe may charge you a yearly fee

 ## Working on supercomputers

 ### Log in